JSerwatka/CS50-Network/test requirements.md

     * ~~edit post/comment~~
         1. ~~send request's body with new data~~
         2. ~~check if post's or comment's content has changed~~
+    * incorrect id
+        1. send incorrect post's or comment's id
+        2. check if status_code is 404 and error msg is correct
 * DELETE
     * status_code = 204
     * delete post/comment